William Revere, Ph.D.

 Office Hours

-• Friday 3:00 pm - 4:00 pm
+• Friday 12:45 pm - 2:45 pm

 • Note:

-I came to UNCA in fall 2016, and and it’s a joy to be part of our public liberal arts community.
+I came to UNCA in fall 2016, and it’s a joy to be part of our public liberal arts community.

 I research and write about medieval English literature and culture, and the reception of medieval literary traditions in early modernity and beyond.
 I’m particularly interested in the late fourteenth-century visionary poem Piers Plowman and its afterlife through the English Reformations of the sixteenth and seventeenth centuries.
 I’m also broadly interested in the intersections of literature and philosophy (particularly the philosophy of action, virtue ethics, ordinary language philosophy, and hermeneutics), medieval and early modern religious cultures and theological traditions, the history of drama and dramatic theory to the present, the intellectual and social history of work, classical literature and reception, and agrarian/peasant studies.
 My current book project, Hidden Virtues, explores the imaginative life of virtues of individual judgment and mutual recognition across a range of reformist writing from the late fourteenth century to the late seventeenth century in England.
-I’ve also begun a new project on “medieval futures” in contemporary Anglophone speculative fiction.
+I’ve also begun a new project on “medieval futures,” which puts medieval literature in conversation with some contemporary Anglophone speculative fiction.

 At UNCA, I teach courses ranging from our Liberal Arts Core (HUM 124, HUM 214, LANG 120) to a host of classes in our English major, including our introduction to literature (LIT 240), our opening survey of western literary history (LIT 334), and upper-level courses on drama and dramatic theory (LIT 325), our seminar in Literary Theory and Criticism (LIT 440), a seminar on medieval and modern apocalyptic fiction from Piers Plowman to the contemporary Anglo-American novel (e.g., Cormac McCarthy, Margaret Atwood, Octavia Butler) (LIT 484), and a major author seminar on Geoffrey Chaucer (LIT 488).
 I’ve also been involved with our Prison Education Program at UNCA, leading a class in our Humanities program with incarcerated students at Avery-Mitchell Correctional Institution.
 In the English Department, I facilitate the Critical Perspectives visiting speaker series.
 And I’m the faculty liaison for our Literature Club (come join!).